-Suffolk is an 'inclusive' Local Authority and most pupils with Special Educational Needs and Disabilities (SEND) for whom Suffolk maintains a responsibility for are educated in mainstream settings.
+Suffolk is an inclusive Local Authority, which means that our aim is that most pupils with Special Educational Needs and Disabilities (SEND) are educated in mainstream settings.

-A child of compulsory school age or young person will have special educational needs (SEN) if they have a learning difficulty or disability which means that they:
+SEND stands for Special Educational Needs and Disabilities.
+A child or young person may have SEND if they have a learning difficulty or disability which means that they:

 This definition is set out in the Special Educational Needs and Disability (SEND) Code of Practice: 0-25 years (2015).
 You can find out more about the SEND Code by going to the GOV.UK website.

 There are a wide range of needs and difficulties that can come under the SEND heading.
 Children and young people with SEND may have challenges with:

 - Physical challenges and mental health and emotional well-being

 - Ability to read or write

 To find out more about how we meet the needs of children with SEND in Suffolk, click the drop down menus below.

 Most children of school age who have SEND will attend a mainstream school.
 Mainstream schools include all state-funded schools, including academies and free schools.